repzlaw/prepend-pokemon/README.md

 - updating a pokemon

 All features are working fine and the react components are also ready and functional

+### POSSIBLE IMPROVEMENTS
+The api/pokemons is currently returning all pokemons at a time, I think this can slow down the application and i would suggest returning a paginated data instead.

 ### HOW TO INSTALL